YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Introduction/Index.rst

 was designed to test the SAV Library Kickstarter generation for the SAV Library Mvc extension.
 It implements the same features as SAV Library Example0.

-Other extensions in relation with the SAV Library Kickstarter Project
+Other Extensions in Relation with the SAV Library Kickstarter Project
 =====================================================================

-Extensions generated for SAV Library Plus
+Extensions Generated for SAV Library Plus
 -----------------------------------------

 - SAV Library Example1
 - SAV Library Example2
 - SAV Library Example3
 - SAV Library Example4
 - SAV Library Example6
 - SAV Library Example7
 - SAV Library Example8
 - SAV Library Example9 - this extension depends on sav_jpgraph and is now obsolete.
 - SAV Library Example10 - this extension depends on wec_map.
 - SAV Download
 - SAV Meetings

 Filters for SAV Library Plus
 ----------------------------

 - SAV Filters

-Extensions generated for SAV Library Mvc
+Extensions Generated for SAV Library Mvc
 ----------------------------------------

 - SAV Calendar Mvc

 Filters for SAV Library Plus
 ----------------------------

 - SAV Filter MVC

-Extensions generated as basic extensions
+Extensions Generated as Basic Extensions
 ----------------------------------------

 The following extensions have been kickstarted with the basic type.

 - SAV Charts
 - SAV Networks

 .. warning::

    - Do not forget to include the **SAV Library Kickstarter static template** which is now required.